Skip to main content

 artillery run [options] <script>

-The run command runs a test script from the local machine.
+The run command runs a test script.
 The basic way to run a test is with:

 artillery run my-script.yaml